 The DOJ seems to believe that the undue burden test is hard for a prison to pass-that it would apply only in "the most unusual cases."
 While some courts (as in Onishea and Spurlock) may allow defendant prisons to pass the test in situations the DOJ would not consider unusual, others are requiring more than "administrative or fiscal convenience" to segregate services under Title II.
-139 For example, in Pierce v.
+For example, in Pierce v.
 County of Orange, the court found no evidence that allowing incarcerated people access to an adjacent "Inmate Programming Building" would impose undue financial or administrative burdens.
-48 with the "fundamental alteration" defense, the determination of whether a modification will cause undue financial or administrative burden is very dependent on the facts of a given case, and courts will look closely to the specific circumstances surrounding your situation.
-141
+As with the "fundamental alteration" defense, the determination of whether a modification will cause undue financial or administrative burden is dependent on the facts of a given case.

-(c) Modifications Are Not Reasonable if They Impact Overall Institutional Concerns (Penological Interests)
+(c) Modifications Are Not Reasonable If They Impact Overall Institutional Concerns (Penological Interests)

-The ADA regulations only mention fundamental alterations and undue burdens as the two arguments prisons can use to avoid making modifications for incarcerated people with disabilities.
-However, courts have permitted prisons to make a third argument to avoid making those modifications: "overall institutional requirements," such as "[s]ecurity concerns, safety concerns, and administrative" needs.
-142 In considering these institutional requirements, some courts strongly presume that prison policies are acceptable.
-143 (This is called "deference to prison management.")
-In jurisdictions that use this approach, you will have to overcome this strong presumption that the prison's concerns are legitimate.
-144
+The ADA regulations only mention fundamental alterations and undue burdens as the arguments prisons can use to avoid making modifications for disabilities.
+However, courts have permitted prisons a third argument to avoid making those modifications: "overall institutional requirements," such as "[s]ecurity concerns, safety concerns, and administrative" needs.
+143 In considering these institutional requirements, some courts strongly presume that prison policies are acceptable.
+144 (This is called "deference to prison management.")
+In jurisdictions that use this approach, you will have to overcome this presumption.
+145